Skip to main content

 <team-name>-admins admin

-6. Add a branch protection rule for master branch with the recommended settings below.
+6. Add a branch protection rule for the master branch with the recommended settings below.
 This is in https://github.com/[REPO]/settings/branches, then clicking “Add rule” beside Branch protection rules.

 • Enable Require a pull request before merging and Require approvals (minimum 1)